dnanexus/dxfuse/README.md

 Note that dxfuse will hide any existing content of the mount point (e.g. `/home/jonas/foo` directory in the example above) until the dxfuse process is stopped.

-The bootstrap process has some asynchrony, so it could take it a second two to start up.
+The bootstrap process has some asynchrony, so it could take a second or two to start up.
 It spawns a separate process for the filesystem server, waits for it to start, and exits.
 To get more information, use the `verbose` flag.
 Debugging output is written to the log, which is placed at `$HOME/.dxfuse/dxfuse.log`.
 The maximal verbosity level is 2.